 More on Energy

-Thank you, Chairman Lamb.
-This morning, I am grateful for the opportunity to discuss my bill, H.R.
-5374, the Advanced Geothermal Research and Development Act of 2019, which is co-sponsored by Chairwoman Johnson and authorizes research, development, and demonstration of innovative geothermal energy technologies at the Department of Energy (DOE).
+Thank you, Chairwoman Johnson.
+This morning, I am grateful for another opportunity to discuss our bill, H.R.
+5374, the Advanced Geothermal Research and Development Act of 2019, which authorizes research, development, and demonstration of innovative geothermal energy technologies at the Department of Energy (DOE).